arangodb/docs/3.10/installation-windows.md

 There are two main modes for the installer of ArangoDB.
 The installer lets you select:

-- multi-user installation (default; admin privileges required) Will install ArangoDB as service.
+- multi-user installation (default; admin privileges required).
+  Installs ArangoDB as service.
 - single-user installation
   Allow to install ArangoDB as normal user.
   Requires manual starting of the database server.